 - Failure to pay child support

 For teen drivers, penalties are generally more severe.
 If a teen with a learner's permit receives any traffic infraction, they will have their learner's permit extended for one year or until they turn 18 years old.

 Drivers under the age of 18 who hold a regular license also have a stricter standard for driving behavior.
-If they receive 6 points on their license within a one-year period, their Class E license will be downgraded to a restricted license, which is to be used for business purposes only (such as commuting to and from work and school).
+If they receive 6 points on their license within one year, their Class E license will be downgraded to a restricted license, which will be used for business purposes only (such as commuting to and from work and school).
 This restriction lasts for one year or until they reach 18 years of age.